johnbillion/action-wordpress-plugin-attestation/readme.md

 You need to know the name of the GitHub repo that the plugin was built from, for example `johnbillion/query-monitor`.

-Then you can fetch the plugin zip at a specific version and attest it using `gh`:
+Then you can fetch the plugin ZIP at a specific version and attest it using `gh`:

 ```sh
 wget https://downloads.wordpress.org/plugin/query-monitor.3.16.4.zip